deepchand41/deepchand41.github.io/_pages/publications.md

 ---

 ## Research
-My research focuses on machine learning, computer vision, natural language processing, and robotics.
-I explore the various ways to leverage human behavior through computer science technology.
-I am more broadly interested in applied ML, and applications of ML to mimic human behavior.
+My research focuses on robotics, motion planning, navigation, algorithms, and artificial intelligence.
+Explore the world of robotics and make robots to do works.
 ## Publications
 ----------------